pysat/pysat/docs/new_instrument.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If provided, pysat supports the definition and use of keywords for an instrument module so that users may define their preferred default values.
 A custom keyword for an instrument module must be defined in each function that will receive that keyword argument if provided by the user.
-All instrument functions, ``init``, ``preprocess``, ``load``, ``clean``, ``list_files``, ``list_remote_files``, and ``download`` support custom keywords.
+All instrument functions, :py:func:`init`, :py:func:`preprocess`, :py:func:`load`, :py:func:`clean`, :py:func:`list_files`, :py:func:`list_remote_files`, and :py:func:`download` support custom keywords.
 The same keyword may be used in more than one function but the same value will be passed to each.

-An example ``load`` function definition with two custom keyword arguments.
+An example :py:func:`load` function definition with two custom keyword arguments.

 .. code:: python

    def load(fnames, tag=None, inst_id=None, custom1=default1, custom2=default2):
        return data, meta

-If a user provides ``custom1`` or ``custom2`` at instantiation, then pysat will pass those custom keyword arguments to ``load`` with every call.
+If a user provides :py:data:`custom1` or :py:data:`custom2` at instantiation, then pysat will pass those custom keyword arguments to :py:func:`load` with every call.
+All user provided custom keywords are copied into the Instrument object itself under :py:attr:`inst.kwargs` for use in other areas.
-All user provided custom keywords are copied into the Instrument object itself under ``inst.kwargs`` for use in other areas.
-All available keywords, including default values, are also grouped by relevant function in a dictionary, ``inst.kwargs_supported``, attached to the Instrument object.
-Updates to values in ``inst.kwargs`` will be propagated to the relevant function the next time that function is invoked.
+All available keywords, including default values, are also grouped by relevant function in a dictionary, :py:attr:`inst.kwargs_supported`, attached to the :py:class:`Instrument` object.
+Updates to values in :py:attr:`inst.kwargs` will be propagated to the relevant function the next time that function is invoked.

 .. code:: python